Planning to take your pet on holiday outside of the UK? You’ll need a pet passport

 There’s also advice about taking your pet aboard on the gov.uk website

-- Pets travelling into the EU before 29th March 2019 can do so under the current Pet Passport scheme and will be able to return to the UK as before.
+- If the current EU Brexit date stays as the 31st October 2019.
+Pets travelling into the EU before 31st October 2019 can currently do so under the current Pet Passport scheme and will be able to return to the UK as before.

 - It may be that a deal will be reached to enable the current system to continue and you will have no need to do anything more.